xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 end
 ```

+Let's see what each release_appstore's lane action does:

+`automatic_code_signing` allows us to configure how we are going to sign the binary.

+`cocoapods` installs cocoapods dependencies by running `pod install`.

+`build_ios_app` builds and signs our app.

+`deliver` uploads the build to to app store, we are actually sharing the app with TestFlight beta testers.

-Explaining each parameter and details of each fastlane action is out of the scope of this blogpost.
-I added a short inline comment in the code above to indicate the purpose of each action.
+> Explaining each parameter and details of each fastlane action is out of the scope of this blogpost.
 Please visit specific fastlane action documentation references if needed.

 Now a new TestFlight app version will be released each time we create a new tag named `version_<number>`.